 Engineers with the right tools can connect the dots between their cloud spend on AWS to specific products and features.
 When engineers know where and how to look, they can correlate costs with specific events.

-The black bar above illustrates the exact moment when engineering began deployment and the blue chart shows cost overtime.
+The black bar above illustrates the exact moment when engineering began deployment, and the blue chart shows the cost over time.
 Here, we can see that costs spiked after a deployment.
-The fourth bar shows a deployment followed by a spike before costs leveled off.
+The fourth bar shows a deployment followed by a spike, after which costs leveled off.

-Finance and engineering may have trouble deciphering an AWS bill, especially if they only rely on Cloudwatch.
+Finance and engineering may struggle to decipher an AWS bill, especially if they rely solely on CloudWatch.
 A simple cost visualization tool does not show you important metrics in the context of your business.

 For example, you cannot use it to estimate the cost of onboarding a single customer or creating a new feature.
 So, you might not be able to predict how much a similar project will cost you in the future.

-Using cloud cost intelligence, you can identify historical patterns which reveal the average costs of providing a service.
-That way, both engineers and finance teams can tell how cloud spend may change over time, know a reasonable amount to allocate projects, and avoid going over budget.
+Using cloud cost intelligence, you can identify historical patterns that reveal the average costs of providing a service.
+That way, both engineers and finance teams can track how cloud spend may change over time, determine a reasonable amount to allocate to projects, and avoid going over budget.

-It is vital that your finance team is aware of cost overruns before it’s too late.
+Your finance team must be aware of cost overruns before it’s too late.
 Otherwise, you risk wasting thousands of dollars.
-Using a platform that detects cost spikes and automatically notifies the teams responsible, allows engineers to immediately address the issue.
+Using a platform that detects cost spikes and automatically notifies the teams responsible allows engineers to address the issue immediately.

-Having a tool that also sends both engineering and finance weekly reports of how costs are evolving, will allow you to see where you are and how your costs might change as you add new features, onboard new customers, etc.
+Having a tool that also sends both engineering and finance weekly reports on how costs are evolving will allow you to see where you stand and how your costs might change as you add new features, onboard new customers, and so on.

 Cost visibility is often a major sticking point between engineering and finance.
 Both teams are fully capable of addressing cost issues.
 Yet, they cannot optimize cloud spend if they don’t know where and how overruns are happening.